Manta-Network/manta-signer/docs/testing-workflow.md

 ## Tests

-For all of these tests make sure to have the signer ready:
+For all of these tests make sure to have the signer ready by running one of the following in the `ui/` directory:

 - Development mode: `cargo tauri dev`
 - Production mode: `cargo tauri build`

 No need to run `yarn` commands, they are run automatically.
 Also, make sure to have a tab open in your browser to the frontend.

-For development builds, you have access to the SERVER logs and the UI console which will detail step-by-step each state transition for each machine.
+For development builds, you have access to the `SERVER` logs and the `UI` console which will detail step-by-step each state transition for each machine.

-Below, when you are asked to QUIT the signer, simply go to the toolbar and click on the dolphin logo and press "Quit".
+Below, when you are asked to `QUIT` the signer, simply go to the toolbar and click on the dolphin logo and press "Quit".

 ### Full Create Account Test